Skip to main content

 4. A note on the first-draft English translation

-The following editorial conventions are used in the provisional English translation:
+The following editorial conventions are used:

 • [Bold brackets] indicate additions by the translator.

-• Paragraphing follows the French 2013 translation
+• Paragraphing follows the French 2013 edition.

 6. Example numbering system

-7. Open access
+7. Open access and research infrastructure

 8. Acknowledgements